walimi/NodeJS_Training/09_Web_Sockets/readme.md

 Socket.IO will fall back on using long polling if the browser does not support websockets natively.

-### Install the socket.io module using the following command
+### Install the socket.io and express modules using the following commands

 * `npm install socket.io --save`
 * `npm install express --save`